-- Help more people -We will support more individuals and families, in more ways and places, by expanding the services we offer.
+- Help more people -We will support more individuals and families. in more ways and places, by expanding the services we offer.
 We will ensure that our services meet people's expressed needs and improve their quality of life. - Be customer focused in everything we do We will value and utilise people's lived experiences in everything we do.
-We will deliver responsive and flexible services for people impacted by mental ill-health and be there when people need us. - Raise awareness We will make people aware of the Company and what we offer.
-We will improve pathways to support and be a point of connection to people, information, events and ideas. - Secure our future We will continue to develop an organisation that delivers sustainable, quality services.
-We will build a contemporary workforce with the skills and flexibility for the future and invest in the development of effective operation systems.
+We will deliver responsive and flexible services for people impacted by mental ill-health and be there when people need us.